-Terraform Cloud (now HCP Terraform) is a solid managed workflow for Terraform, but it’s not the right fit for every team, especially once you factor in pricing, governance requirements, and how tightly you want CI/CD and approvals to map to your existing engineering process.
-If you’re evaluating a switch, the hardest part is usually understanding the trade-offs that actually matter for your environment.
+Terraform Cloud (now HCP Terraform) is a solid managed workflow for Terraform, but it’s not the right fit for every team, especially when you factor in pricing, governance requirements, and how tightly you want CI/CD and approvals to align with your existing engineering process.

 In this guide, we’ll break down the most common reasons teams move away, what to look for in a replacement, and how different approaches compare across areas like policy and approvals, visibility and auditability, integrations, self-hosting vs. SaaS, and overall cost.